mariebriand/42-CC_Libft/README.md

 rely upon.

 > In fact, C programming can be very tedious when one doesn’t have access to the highly useful standard functions.
-This project is about understanding the way these functions work, implementing and learning to use them.
-Your will create your own library.
-It will be helpful since you will use it in your next C school assignments.
+Then, this project is about understanding the way these functions work, implementing and learning to use them.

 ##  Description                         ##
 The objective of this project is to create a static library (.a file).